carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 # Operators

  *Operators* are methods that can be applied to channel objects.
 We have previously used the `view` operator to view the contents of a channel.
-There are many more operator methods that can be applied to channel that can be separated in to several groups:
+There are many more operator methods that can be applied to Nextflow channels that can be separated in to several groups:

  * Filtering operators